 The victory moves the Crimson Tide one step closer to earning the top seed in the national semifinals.
 After hosting Mississippi State and Chattanooga in consecutive weeks, they will host No. 9 Auburn in a game that should decide the SEC West after No. 4 Texas A&M lost to Mississippi State on Saturday.
 LSU falls to 5–3 and is out of the running for a playoff berth.

-Here are three thoughts on the dramatic result in Baton Rouge:
+Here are three thoughts about what unfolded in Baton Rouge:

 1. This has 'Game of The Century' written all over it

 The last time LSU beat Alabama, Les Miles was the Tigers’ head coach, Tyrann Mathieu was a Heisman Trophy finalist and the Bowl Championship Series decided the national champion.
 Five years later, Miles is talking to reporters about his next job months after being fired, Mathieu visited Death Valley as a spectator, and now teams fight for playoff spots.
 A lot has changed in college football over the past half decade, in other words, but one easily could have mistaken the first half of Saturday night’s matchup between LSU and Alabama for a replay of the "Game of The Century" that the two teams staged in 2011.
 It started inauspiciously for the Crimson Tide, with Hurts throwing an interception on their opening series.
 But LSU failed to capitalize on the newbie’s mistake with good field position to put Alabama in an early hole, a clear signal that points were not going to come easy for either squad.
 In a throwback to the days when Nick Saban rued the prospect of no-huddle offenses taking hold across the country, the Crimson Tide and the Tigers were about to engage in a low-scoring slog.